DanMyers300/Resume/resume.md

     * Enhanced visitor experience through an AWS chatbot using AWS Lex.
     * Ensured cost-effectiveness and regulatory compliance for text messages.
     * Sole developer for the project, showcasing proficiency in AWS services.
-* NextJS Component Design for TXDOT Education Website:
+* React Component Design for TXDOT Education Website:
-    * Spearheaded design of NextJS components for TXDOT's education website.
+    * Implemented design of React components for TXDOT's education website.
     * Focused on the Paleoindian period of Texas, delivering engaging and informative content.
     * Demonstrated user-centric solutions and seamless integration with the TXDOT website.
 * Technical Consulting Expertise: